sivanagaraju8/Automated-2D-Spectacles-Generation/README.md

   * finally, draw a temple holder starting and attaching from the lens frame to the end and the starting point of the image on both sides, respectively.

-  * The desired design will be displayed as PNG image file like below.
+  * The desired design will be displayed as PNG image file like below.<br />
    ![Output Image](https://github.com/sivanagaraju8/Automated-2D-Spectacles-Generation-/blob/master/final_2d_out.png)

   * [Watch Youtube Demo Video ] (https://www.youtube.com/watch?v=yd5RWTsylLs)